 I saw this being discussed on a Facebook group about fasting, and did a little research and found a fair amount of information on the Internet concerning Insulin Resistance causing a large percentage of skin tags.

-Another reason why the theory makes a lot of sense is because, at least in my case, I had a lot of skin tags before and I also had Type 2 Diabetes.
-When I started fasting, and particularly when I did my first 10 day fast, my Insulin Resistance was reversed, my Type 2 Diabetes went away, and what do you know, my skin tags disappeared as well!
+Another reason why the theory makes a lot of sense is that, at least in my case, I had a lot of skin tags before and I also had Type 2 Diabetes.
+When I started fasting, and particularly when I did my first 10 days fast, my Insulin Resistance was reversed, my Type 2 Diabetes went away, and what do you know, my skin tags disappeared as well!

 Anyway, I thought this information was very interesting when I came upon it.
 It might be a warning sign for people who don’t know they have diabetes or insulin resistance.
 If you start getting skin tags, it might be time to go have your blood sugar and insulin levels checked!